Start planning your trip

 The rainy season might make you picture dark, dull days full of muggy weather, but hydrangea bloom during this season, coloring the streets of Japan in vivid shades of pinks, purples, and blues.
 Learn more about these beautiful, bright flowers that will uplift your spirits.

-Although rainy season can be full of muggy days and damp nights, there is one bright spot to this potential month of rain: ajisai, or hydrangeas, in bloom.
-These vividly colored, round clusters of flowers dot the streets and alleyways of Japan, and are the perfect cure for rainy day blues in June.
+Although rainy season can be full of muggy days and damp nights, there is one bright spot to this potential month of rain: "ajisai", or hydrangeas, in bloom.
+These vividly colored, round clusters of flowers dot the streets and alleyways of Japan and are the perfect cure for rainy day blues in June.

 "Every rose has its thorn" also applies to the hydrangea.
-These beautiful flowers are mildly toxic to humans and animals; their leaves especially contain cyanogenic glycosides (related to the poison, cyanide), and if absorbed by the body, will cause nausea, vomiting, and/or dizziness after about half an hour of ingestion.
+These beautiful flowers are mildly toxic to humans and animals; their leaves especially contain cyanogenic glycosides (related to the poison, cyanide), and if absorbed by the body, will cause nausea, vomiting, or dizziness after about half an hour of ingestion.

 While there are plenty of edible flowers in Japan, this definitely isn't one of them!

 In most countries, hydrangeas are typically white flowers, or some have a slight green tint to their petals, but many first time visitors to Japan are surprised at the variety of colors they come in.
-While this depends on what species of hydrangea is being viewed, the color of a hydrangea is largely affected by the amount of aluminum ions in the soil: acidic soils will produce blue to purple flowers, while alkaline soils will produce pinks and reds.
+While this depends on what species of hydrangea is being viewed, the color of hydrangea is largely affected by the number of aluminum ions in the soil: acidic soils will produce blue to purple flowers, while alkaline soils will produce pinks and reds.